ron-from-nl/TinyPass/README.md

 ### Select

-You can select multiple records in menu "Show Secrets", "Show Groups" and "Show Users" for deletion or CSV export.
+You can select multiple records in "Show Secrets", "Show Groups" and "Show Users" for deletion or CSV export.

 ### Users